 This is true in all successful political campaigns.

-In a contested election where at least one of your opponents has significant support — or where a large plurality of voters remains undecided —- not only will you need to define yourself, but you’ll improve your chances of winning by clearly defining at least one of your opponents.
+In a contested election where at least one of your opponents has significant support — or where a large number of voters are undecided —- you not only need to define yourself, but you need to define your opponent as well.

-The best way to do this — without going negative — is by sending a candidate comparison mailer to the voters.
+The best way to do this — without going negative — is by making a candidate comparison.

-A candidate comparison mailer allows you to highlight your strengths as a candidate and contrast them against your opponents shortcomings.
+The comparison mailer allows you to highlight your strengths as a candidate and contrast them against your opponent’s shortcomings.

 I’ve produced effective comparison pieces for a number of candidates and have seldom seen them fail.

-Last year I consulted on a city council race in the City of Riverside California.
+In 2017, I consulted Chuck Conder in his city council race in the City of Riverside California.

 Davis defeated the ward’s previous councilmember for the ward 8 years before.